 - Always sanitize the mason jars before using them to keep your bees.

-Are you going to give this beekeeping technique a try?
-Let me know below in the comments!
+Are you going to give mason jar beekeeping a try?
+Let us know below in the comments!